 To put things simply, a data dictionary provides additional context and information about each data point so that analysts can understand the data better.

-In general, when working with data dictionaries, they can be split into two different types: active and passive.
+In general, you can categorize data dictionaries into two types: active and passive.

-An active data dictionary is a document that's updated whenever changes are made to the data in a database.
+An active data dictionary is a document that should be updated whenever changes are made to the data in a database.

 Usually managed by the IT department, this type of data dictionary is and provides up-to-date definitions for each piece of data in a database or system.
 This form of data dictionary actively prevents any discrepancies or changes in data integrity.